Why Rainy Days Mean More Quality Nap Time for You

 Naps are Amazing for Your Body and Mind — but Only in Small Doses

 Naps represent a great way to refresh your brain and body.
 A nap can also be the perfect way to invigorate you and finish your workday strong.
 That’s not an opinion, it’s a fact, and one that many tech companies are taking to heart.
 Companies like Facebook, Google, and others have actually made designated napping areas for their employees.
-They believe that it increases creativity and inspiration — many tech CEOs report having their best ideas after a nap session.
+They believe that it increases creativity and inspiration — many tech CEOs report having their best ideas after a ideal nap time.

 Here’s the thing, if you sleep too long, you could mess up your sleep schedule.
 Basically, our sleep works on a REM cycle, and anything longer than 35 minutes (give or take) can put your brain in a place of confusion and sleep deprivation.
 It turns out that about 30 minutes is the exact right amount to get you a little boost for those last few hours of work.
 Set an alarm and then hit the hay, but try not to hit the snooze too often, or you may find yourself unable to sleep at night when you need a longer, more substantial amount of Z’s.
 Curious on which apps work best for tracking your sleep schedule?
 Check out our blog to get the goods on which one is right for you.